What You Should Know About the Platform

 Through Machine Learning, the platform understands an array of common data types and instantly suggests possible relationships among data entities greatly speeding up historical approaches of mapping using fuzzy logic, pattern recognition and clever, albeit cumbersome look-ups.
 As of 3/10/2023, Marketing Cloud Intelligence has 176 data connectors.

 Marketing Cloud Intelligence provides harmonization and data blending capabilities to assist analysts with quickly pairing parent-to-child data relationships, custom classification based on external files, calculation types, or common naming patterns.

 Data Lake is a premium, paid feature designed for ingesting raw granular data.
-This granularity requirement can allow Datorama to ingest hundreds of millions or even billions of rows without artificially inflating the cost associated with data row usage.
-Much to the delight of long time, users, when Data Lake is purchased, usage and pricing does not apply by the row count but rather by terabytes of storage space.
+This granularity requirement can allow Marketers to ingest hundreds of millions or even billions of rows without artificially inflating the cost associated with data row usage.
+Much to the delight of long time users, when Data Lake is purchased, usage and pricing does not apply by the row count but rather by terabytes of storage space.
 You can also think of Data Lake as cold storage.
 Some examples of data types that work best with data lake data streams are keyword level data, bid activity, event level data, and granular geodata similar to what you might see in large media agencies or as required inputs for Mixed Media Models.
 You should expect to pay about 20% of the total cost of your license to take advantage of Data Lake, but it may be worth it, depending on your needs.

 Since Marketing Cloud Intelligence often prices its software based on tiers and data row counts, it’s important that you occasionally monitor your progression, particularly if you intend to onboard granular data.
 For example, DMA or keyword level breakdowns.
 To verify your row count, consider the following.